 When no rules are specified entire GuestStore content is accessible to the VM.
 When a VM requests content from GuestStore, grant rules are applied first followed by deny rules in the order specified.
 The rule that matches first gets applied and no further rules are considered.
 If there is no match for a resource, access is granted by default.

 - guestStore.access.grant=".*/vmtools-11/.*" and guestStore.access.deny=".*" → VM can access resources with ".*/vmtools-11/.*" pattern only and nothing else.

 - guestStore.access.deny=".*/vmtools-11/.*" → VM cannot access resources with ".*/vmtools-11/.*" pattern, but it can access everything else.

 - guestStore.access.grant=".*/vmtools-11/.*" and guestStore.access.deny=".*/vmtools-11/.*" → VM can access any resources with any pattern (deny is blocking what is granted).

 - guestStore.access.grant=".*/vmtools-11/.*" and guestStore.access.deny=".*/vmtools-10/.*" is same as specifying just guestStore.access.deny=".*/vmtools-10/.*" → VM cannot access resources with ".*/vmtools-10/.*" pattern, but it can access everything else.

-- If guestStore.access.grant=".*" is specified guestStore.access.deny is ignored completely because everything will match grant rule.
+- If guestStore.access.grant=".*" is specified guestStore.access.deny is ignored completely because all resources will match grant rule.

-All the activities related to VMware Tools GuestStore is logged under vmware.log of the guest and gstored.log file(/var/logs/gstored.log).
+All the activities related to VMware Tools GuestStore are logged under vmware.log of the guest and gstored.log of the host(/var/logs/gstored.log).
 This video demonstrates how the GuestStore Repository can be configured on a shared datastore.